wallarm/product-documentation/docs/4.2/installation/kubernetes/sidecar-proxy/customization.md

 As a result, there are two running containers:

 * `sidecar-init-iptables` is the init container running iptables.
 By default, this container starts but you can [disable it](#incoming-traffic-interception-port-forwarding).
-* `sidecar-proxy` runs NGINX proxy with Wallarm modules and some helper services.
+* `sidecar-proxy` runs NGINX proxy with the Wallarm modules and some helper services.
 All these processes are run and manage by [supervisord](http://supervisord.org/).

 #### Split deployment